Your First 6 Months — BJJ Beginner Roadmap

 Ask Your Coach Where It Breaks Down

-The best learning comes from understanding when a concept fails, not just when it works.
+The best learning comes from understanding when a concept fails.
 Ask "when does framing not work?"
 That question will change how you see the entire concept.

 5